Looking to Transform your Workspace?

 Review usage after a month.
 If the zone is too busy, add subtle acoustic panels or move it slightly off the main spine to restore calm.

-Client lounge paired with adjacent meeting rooms for seamless hosting
+Client lounge paired with adjacent meeting rooms for smooth, integrated hosting

 Idea #23: Integrated Client Hosting Spaces